You know, the more I see of this French president, this Sarkozy guy, the more I like him, ladies and gentlemen.

 I remember you, Colleen.

-I think that you're I'm glad you called me here for some quick counseling.
+I think that you're, I'm glad you called me here for some quick counseling.

 Well, I know you're an animal, and that's the hook.

-They do this show.
+They do this show where man is evil.

 First, we're destroying the planet with global warming.

-Now we're wiping out tigers, we're wiping out the polar bears, and we're wiped and that if you got grandkids who saw this or kids that saw this and they come in, mommy, mommy, mommy, we're wiping out the polar bears.
+And if you got grandkids who saw this or kids that saw this and they come in, mommy, mommy, mommy, we're wiping out the polar bears.

 It's a hook.

-It's the way the liberals get to your heart, because we all love animals.
+It's the way the liberals get to your heart because we all love animals.